openfido/numpy-cli/README.md

 ## Examples

+### Example 1

-1) The following generates a CSV array with an 3x5 array of random number drawn from the standard normal distribution:
+The following generates a 3x5 CSV array of random numbers drawn from the standard normal distribution:

 ~~~
 sh% numpy random.normal size=3,5